COINHOUSE TERMS AND CONDITIONS OF USE

 It should be noted that this legal definition may change over time.
 Digital assets do not have a single legal definition.
 The legal classification applicable to them, and the related regulatory regime, must be assessed on a case-by-case basis and in concreto, taking into account the specific characteristics of each project (ESMA report, Advice on Initial Coin Offerings and Crypto-assets, 9 January 2019; and EBA report, Report with Advice for the European Commission on crypto-assets, 9 January 2018).

-COINHOUSE offers different types of Crypto-assets, such as Bitcoin, Ethereum and stablecoins, including EUR-L. The list is available on the Website and on request to Customer Service.
+COINHOUSE offers different types of Crypto-assets, such as Bitcoin, Ethereum and stablecoins.
+The list is available on the Website, Mobile App and on request to Customer Service.

 Customer: The Customer may be a Consumer within the meaning of the Consumer Code, a non-professional or a legal entity.
 The Customer must be a natural person within the meaning of Article 414 of the Civil Code and must not be under the incapacity listed in Article 1146 of the Civil Code.

-Customer Account or Account: means a unique and personal account that allows access to the services of COINHOUSE on its Website.
+Customer Account or Account: means a unique and personal account that allows access to the services of COINHOUSE on its Website and Mobile App.
 The identifier of a Customer Account is an e-mail address.
 A Customer Account is protected by a password which must be in the required format.
-COINHOUSE performs Login Checks and strongly recommends that customers use double authentication (“2FA“) to access the Customer Account on the Website and to make Transactions and Withdrawals, modify and provide Account information.
+COINHOUSE performs Login Checks and strongly recommends that customers use double authentication (“2FA”) to access the Customer Account on the Website, Mobile App and to make Transactions and Withdrawals, modify and provide Account information.
 By default, a Customer has a “Classic” Customer Account.

 Validated Client Account:”Upon validation of a Client Account, the Client receives an email from COINHOUSE or from their respective Client Officer, informing them about the validation of their account”.
 COINHOUSE alone decides through it’s Compliance and Risk Management Department whether to validate a Client Account or not, on the basis of the identification data of the Client, its LCB-FT policy and the information provided by the Client.
 Only a Client with a validated Client Account can access the different Services.